-We’ll check the email inboxes and double check the vacancy list to confirm which carers are available to foster.
-Recently that hasn’t been very many…as we write this we have just three foster homes available and we desperately need more carers in the Midlands, particularly Dudley and surrounding boroughs.
+We will double check the vacancy list to confirm which carers are available to foster.
+Recently that hasn’t been very many…as we write this we have just three foster homes available and we desperately need more carers in Lancashire, Wolverhampton and surrounding boroughs.

-An important part of the role is building relationships with Local Authority commissioners and placement teams as this streamlines the matching process – sometimes the easiest way to get more information is by contacting these Local Authority colleagues directly so it helps if you have a good rapport with them.
+Once we’ve confirmed which vacancies are available, we will begin screening referrals and responding to our counterparts at the local authority (LA).
+An important part of the role is building relationships with local authority commissioners and placement teams as this streamlines the matching process.
+Sometimes the easiest way to get more information is by contacting these local authority colleagues directly, so it helps if you have a good rapport with them.

-Assuming everyone is happy with the match; whether it’s for residential or fostering, we’ll then formally submit an offer to the Local Authority.
+Assuming everyone is happy with the match; whether it’s for residential or fostering, we will formally submit an offer to the local authority.
 The offer will include a breakdown of how the carer/residential home is equipped to support the young person, including a picture book or family profile, costings and contact details for the allocated professional (social worker or residential manager).

-On average we will receive 750-850 fostering referral’s a month which is roughly 37 a day (..or one every 10 minutes!).
+On average we will receive over 1400 fostering referral’s a month which is roughly 60 a day (or one every 7 minutes).
 These referrals can be long, detailed documents or brief emails with a contact number to ring in the event we have a match.
-One of the biggest challenges we face is that each Local Authority uses their own referral document format.
-If there was a standardised form used by everyone it would be much easier to identify the salient issues within a referral such as placement history, identified risks and contact expectations.
-We know these are important components of a positive match so we’ll contact the LA for this information if it isn’t already included.
+One of the challenges we face is that each LA have their own referral document format.
+If there was a standardised referral form used by everyone it would be much easier to identify the key information within a referral including placement history, identified risks and contact expectations.
+We know these are important components of a positive match so we will contact the LA for this information if it isn’t already included.